 First, add a plane tracker to your scene.
 Any objects that are children of a plane tracker will appear or respond when the camera detects a real-life surface.
 In this effect, all objects will be children of this plane tracker.

 You'll use two null objects in this effect.
-One to manipulate the transformations of the hand and particles at the same time, and the other to add secondary animation to the hand, making it spin.
+One to manipulate the transformations of the hand and particles at the same time.
+The other will add secondary animation to the hand, making it spin.

 To add the first null object: